Blacklisted iPhone: What It Means and How to Fix It

 Will a factory reset remove the blacklist?

-No. The blacklist is tied to the IMEI number in carrier databases, not the device software.
-No restore or update changes it.
+No. The blacklist is tied to the IMEI number in carrier databases, not to the device software, so no restore or iOS update changes it.

 Can I use a blacklisted iPhone on Wi-Fi only?

 Yes.
-Wi-Fi, Bluetooth, and apps that don’t need cellular service all work normally.
-Many people use blacklisted iPhones as iPod replacements.
+Wi-Fi, Bluetooth, and any apps that don’t require cellular service all work like a stripped-down iPod touch.

 How long does an iPhone stay blacklisted?